By Lily Asis

 This didn’t prevent people from creating replicas though and it was towards the end of the nineteenth century that companies began to create more uniformed chips.
 These chips were made from a clay composition and were the beginning of one of the most recognisable aspects of a casino.

 As society has progressed, the composition for the chips has developed and changed and it is now harder to forge a casino chip than it is to forge American currency.
 Casino chips nowadays are made from many different materials being compressed with clay.
 They are still branded by the casino but it is the technological advancement in recent years that is really astonishing.

 RFID technology has dramatically changed the difficulty in both forging and stealing casino chips, but what exactly is it?
 RFID (radio frequency identification) involves inserting microchips into poker chips, allowing RFID readers to pick up on their unique radio frequency.

 This makes it incredibly difficult to forge replicas and prevents players from trying to cheat the casino out of money.
+For those who would like to try out casino options without money, online casinos offer an NDB list where no deposits are required.
 But it also prevents thieves from profiting from the chips.
-If someone were to steal the chips and sell them on for money, the casino can turn off the chips’ transmitter, rendering the poker chips worthless as they will no longer be recognised by the casino they came from.
+If someone were to steal the chips and sell them on for money, the casino can turn off the chips’ transmitter, rendering the poker chips worthless as they will no longer be recognized by the casino they came from.